 Hanspeter Schmid was IEEE CAS Analog Signal Processing Technical Committee

-Co-Chair from 2008-2010 and still is a committee member; he was an Associate Editor of TCAS-I
+Co-Chair from 2008-2010 and still is a committee member; he is an Associate Editor of TCAS-I